l0re/python-examples/README.rst

 --------

 This repository contains sample code for regular tasks when doing simulation in Python.
-Python is really great as environment for scientific tasks.
-It allows for rapid prototyping, efficient programming and together with the additional fast typed array handling package *numpy* it is also well suited for numerics.
+Python is a really great environment for scientific computation.
+It allows rapid prototyping, efficient programming and together with the additional fast typed array handling package *numpy* it is also well suited for numerics.